-The fcc(111) surfaces are modeled as slabs with $p(4 \times 4)$ surface cells and four atomic layer thicknesses for pure metals (Au, Pd, Pt, Cu and Ru) and three atomic layer thicknesses for binary and ternary alloys (Ag11Cu1, Au3Ru, Au5Ru3, Au8Ru3, Pd3Ru, Pt3Ru, Pt3Ru, Pt3Ru5, Pt5Ru3, Pt7Ru, PtCu, PtRu, PtRu3, PtRu7, Ru2CuAu, Ru2PtAu, Ru2PtCu, Au2RuCu and RuPt2Cu).
+The fcc(111) surfaces are modeled as slabs with $p(4 \times 4)$ surface cells and four atomic layer thicknesses for pure metals (Au, Pd, Pt, Cu and Ru) and three atomic layer thicknesses for binary and ternary alloys (Ag11Cu1, Au3Ru, AuRu3, Pd3Ru, Pt3Ru, Pt3Ru5, Pt5Ru3, Pt7Ru, PtCu, PtRu, PtRu3, PtRu7, Ru2CuAu, Ru2PtAu, Ru2PtCu, Au2RuCu, RuPt2Cu and PdRu).
+All our slabs are ordered alloys and their structures are illustrated in Figure S1 in the Supporting Information (SI).
+We have not generally tested whether the alloys are stable, but the most promising alloy for COOR (RuPt2Cu) has a small positive formation energy (0.03 eV per atom).
 Ru fcc is considered instead of the more stable Ru hcp.
-PtRu is modeled as a Pt overlayer on Ru(111) and PtCu is modeled as a Cu overlayer on Pt(111) because of surface segregation.
+PtRu is modeled with a Pt top layer, an inner Ru layer and a mixed RuPt layer at the bottom,^{15,35} whereas PtCu is modeled as Pt surface layers with an inner Cu layer.^{36,37} These two systems are intended to mimic surface segregation.
 The distances between periodic images of the slabs in the z direction are 16 Å. For all surfaces, the top two atomic layers are allowed to relax during geometry optimization, while the remaining metal atoms are fixed in the bulk fcc positions.

-The DFT calculations are performed at the generalized gradient approximation (GGA) level with the Grid-based Projected Augmented Wave (GPAW) code using the Atomic Simulation Environment (ASE) package.
-The RPBE exchange correlation functional is used and the wave functions are expanded in plane-waves with an energy cutoff of 340 eV.
-Due to the relative low energy cutoff, the DFT energies have some dependency on the shape of the computational box.
-To counter this effect, we calculate the gas phase molecules with the same box dimensions as each of the surfaces that we studied.
-Details are shown in Table S1 of the Supporting Information (SI).

-The metal slabs are modeled with $2 \times 2 \times 1$ k-points, while gas phase molecules are modeled with the $\Gamma$ -point.
-All the surfaces are relaxed to a force below 0.1 eV/Å while gas phase molecules are relaxed below 0.01 eV/Å. The effects of zero-point energies and entropic contributions are neglected in this work.
-The lattice parameters for the binary and ternary alloys are approximated by the weighted average of the DFT calculated lattice parameters of the pure metals.
+The DFT calculations are performed at the generalized gradient approximation (GGA) level with the Grid-based Projected Augmented Wave (GPAW) code^{38,39} using the Atomic Simulation Environment (ASE) package.39 The RPBE exchange correlation functional is used40 and the wave functions are expanded in plane-waves with an energy cutoff of 440 eV.
+The metal slabs are modeled with $2 \times 2 \times 1$ k-points, while gas phase molecules are modeled with the Γ -point.
+Convergence tests for energy cutoff and number of k-points are shown in Figure S2 in the SI.
+All the surfaces are relaxed to a max force of 0.03 eV/Å, while gas phase molecules are relaxed to a maximum force of 0.01 eV/Å. The effects of zero-point energies and entropic contributions are neglected in this work.
+The lattice parameters for the binary and ternary alloys are approximated by the weighted average of the DFT calculated lattice parameters of the pure metals.34

-The oxygen atom tends to adsorb in the hollow sites, so constraints are needed to obtain adsorption energies for O\ on-top and O\ at bridge sites.
+The oxygen atom tends to adsorb in the hollow sites, so constraints are needed to obtain adsorption energies for O^{} on-top and O^{} at bridge sites.
 For on-top adsorption, the O atom is initially placed directly above the metal atom and constrained to move only perpendicularly to the slab when its position is optimized.
 Bridge sites are considered along the x direction and the O atom is constrained to move only in the x direction and the direction perpendicularly to the slab.
 We do not constrain the O atom when considering hollow sites.
-The O\ hollow calculations can therefore relax into on-top and bridge configurations when this is preferred, resulting in the O\ hollow calculations always being more stable than the constrained on-top and bridge calculations at the same metal atoms (Figure S1 in the SI).
+The O^{} hollow calculations can therefore relax into on-top and bridge configurations when this is preferred, resulting in the O^{} hollow calculations always being more stable than the constrained on-top and bridge calculations at the same metal atoms (Figure S1 in the SI).
 For binary alloys with several different fcc hollow sites, the most stable fcc hollow site calculation is used in the scaling relation.